nickhinderer/interactive-web-map/preferences/nickiscool01.md

 1. __What happens if people have different opinions on the quality of the work?__
    * If my work isn't to someone else's standars, then I will work to improve it.
 1. __How will you deal with different work habits of team members?__
-   * I can accommodate other people's schedules.
+   * I can accommodate for other schedules.
 I understand everyone is busy.
 I think everything will work out as long as we are all making constant progress.
 1. __Do you want to have a standing meeting time outside of class?__
    * I am not oppossed to this idea.
 I think it might be useful to arrange a time if everyone is willing.
 1. __How often do you think the team will need to meet outside of class?__